geopla/aoc-2024/README.md

 - Allow detection of n-ary operations
   - both points above will ease the implementation of the operations detector
 - Filter the operations stream for name and arity to get the correct result
+- digit size of argument is actually not a constraint but a hint that we don't need to take care in the input length
 - Speed of development is irrelevant; focus on learnings with Spliterators
 - Regarding part two with disabling and enabling whole memory sections, the decision is to implement a dedicated `OperationActivatorSpliterator`, throwing away all operations within a deactivated section.